How to Spend Three Amazing Days in Munich

 Another must-see place you should visit from Munich is the Berchtesgaden Alps (especially great for nature and WW2 history lovers).
 Here, you'll find the stunning Watzmann massif, Konigssee, Obersee, salt mines, and Eagle's Nest.

 It takes less than two hours to get to Berchtesgaden from Munich.
-Or consider taking a Konigsee Day Tour.
+Or consider taking a Konigssee Day Tour.

-The scenery during our Konigsee cruise was breathtaking.
+The scenery during our Konigssee cruise was breathtaking.

 Legoland